Loops in AdS from Conformal Field Theory

 \ssec{A remark on $\phi^3$ theory} There is a small subtlety when computing $\g^{\1}_{n,\ell}$ for $\D'=\D$.
 A common example is for the leading pole of an exchange diagram in $\phi^3$ theory.
 The fully symmetrized contribution of a pole at twist $\D$ in all three channels is \e{}{{1\over s-\D}+{1\over t-\D}+{1\over \hat u-\D}~.} If we evaluate the $s$ and $\hat u$ poles on the $\G^2$ double-trace pole at $t=2\D$, they cancel.
 Thus, naively, so do the $s$- and $\hat u$-channel contributions to $\g^{\1}_{n,\ell}$.
 However, they are supposed to add, just as they do for $\d\neq \D$.
 To get around this, one can simply deform the internal dimension by a small amount, $\d=\D+\eps$, perform the computation in which the two channels add, and then take $\eps\rar 0$.
 A spacetime computation confirms this result.
 For example, see Appendix \ref{appd} for the computation of $\g^{\1}_{n,\ell}$ in $\phi^3$ theory for $\D=2$.

 \sec{Discussion} In this paper we initiated an analysis of large $N$ CFT four-point correlators at next-to-leading order in $1/N$, which map by the AdS/CFT correspondence to one-loop diagrams in AdS space.
-We presented general methods to analyze correlation functions at this order, and implemented them explicitly for two examples: a $\phi^4$ theory in the bulk, and a triangle diagram in a $\phi^3+\phi^4$ theory in the bulk.
+We presented general methods to analyze correlation functions at this order, and implemented them explicitly for two examples: a $\phi^4$ theory in the bulk, and a $\phi^3+\phi^4$ theory in the bulk.

 There are various levels of extension of what we have done here, most of which are needed in order to study the $1/N$ expansion in more generic, full-fledged holographic CFTs.
 We first discuss some of these, and then move on to broader future directions. \ssec{Generalizations}